Maternal Child Health

 ECHO India provided a connection to the government and Ministry of Health, a template for existing ECHO infrastructure in rural India, and – importantly – credibility to expand their trainings.
 ECHO had all the groundwork we needed,” Shelly Batra explains.We had the curriculum, but what ECHO gives us is the platform and network.
 We have the medical knowledge, and ECHO has the tech and the support.”

 Dr. Radhika Batra was one of four winners for the 2022 Goalkeepers Global Goals Awards from the Bill and Melinda Gates Foundation.
-Credit: Every Infant Matters
+Credit: Every Infant Matters, provided March 2024.

-With ECHO, Every Infant Matters is able to fill a gap in providing high-quality maternal health care training and emergency support to reach three types of health workers in India: ASHA workers, auxiliary nurse midwives, and community health officers.
-Their trainings include high-risk pregnancies, diagnosing post-partum hemorrhage, best practices for placental delivery, and pre-and-postnatal care guidance on nutrition.
+With ECHO, Every Infant Matters is able to fill a gap in providing high-quality maternal health care training and emergency support to reach three types of health workers in India: auxiliary nurse midwives, community health officers, and community health workers (known as ASHAs).
+Their trainings include: best practices for placental delivery, diagnosing postpartum hemorrhage, high-risk pregnancies, and nutrition during pregnancy and in postpartum.

 Especially in northern India, there are often insurmountable barriers to high-quality care, with frequent climate instability—especially in the monsoon season—and long distances to any nearest health care center.
-That’s why Every Infant Matters also offers emergency telementoring services: over video calls, they have navigated everything from how to insert an IV line into a newborn to managing neonatal hypoglycemia.
+That’s why Every Infant Matters also offers emergency support to local care givers; over video calls, they have navigated everything from how to insert an IV line into a newborn to managing neonatal hypoglycemia.

 Every Infant Matters has trained more than 11,550 health care providers.
-Since launching their partnership with ECHO in 2023, they have returned to Sikkim, their founding state, to train more than 350 health workers with the benefits of the ECHO platform.
+Since launching their partnership with ECHO in 2023, they have returned to Sikkim—their founding state—to train more than 350 health workers.

 Radhika Batra feels in their work, women’s empowerment goes much further than improved patient outcomes, explaining, “Ninety percent of people we train are women, so all of our work with ECHO is directed toward making women feel more empowered.
 In India, all of our cultural practices have ingrained patriarchy in them.
 For women to be empowered with lifesaving skills in a culture like this is a very, very significant point to mention.
 This training gives women strength to stand up for what they believe in, and to fight against these patriarchal practices in our health care system.”